MPD Reports: Juveniles make inappropriate remarks and gestures to passing motorists; passenger arrested for drugs after traffic stop

 - Stolen Vehicle – Blaine St – In reference to a Stolen rollback truck.
 Vehicle entered on GCIC.
 Report taken.

-- Suspicious Person – N Broad St and Bojangles- Mickalyn Taylor possibly having mental episode.
+- Suspicious Person – N Broad St and Bojangles- Female subject possibly having mental episode.
 She was taken to Piedmont Walton.

 - Dispute – Maple Ln.
-In reference to two roommates (Garfield Smith and Deborah Williams) having issues.
+In reference to two roommates having issues.
 Eviction and civil remedies advised.
 Report taken.

 Leave a Reply